 - Does not work on Mac

-Cost for Realtime Landscape = $197 USD/mo
+Cost for Realtime Landscape = $599 one-time fee + cost to upgrade

 Dynascape is a program designed mostly for the individual landscape designer and comes equipped with a library of pre-built landscape symbols with integrated 3D capabilities for additional cost.
 This software is perfect for a landscape architect or designer who is concentrating on small projects or renovation projects for back/front yards.